tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ### Overview

 Today's class will introduce the Solidity programming language to the class.
-Solidity is the de-facto smart contract programming language that is compatible with many blockchains, including Ethereum.
+Solidity is the de facto smart contract programming language that is compatible with many blockchains, including Ethereum.

-The goal of today is to familiarize the students with the strictly typed language features of Solidity enough to build a Joint Savings Account smart contract that can store and withdraw ether.
+Today's goal is to familiarize students with the strictly typed language features of Solidity enough so they can build a joint savings account smart contract that can store and withdraw ether.

 ### Class Objectives

 By the end of the class, students will be able to:

-* Explain the reason Solidity uses static typing is to increase efficiency and decrease cost.
+* Explain the reason Solidity uses static typing (to increase efficiency and decrease costs).

-* Store basic data types such as boolean, string, int, and address in Solidity.
+* Store basic data types, such as boolean, string, int, and addresses in Solidity.

 * Create a basic smart contract in Solidity.